 Chances are, probably not.
-Considering that over half of Americans store their online passwords in their heads, the majority of people aren't preparing their executors to access their accounts.21
+Considering that one in three Americans store their online passwords in their heads, many people aren't preparing their executors to access their accounts.

 CONSIDER TRACKING THE FOLLOWING CATEGORIES:

 EMPLOYMENT BENEFITS: If you receive health care or retirement accounts through your employer, then you may want to capture these details for your estate executor.
 Also, include your human resources contact for this benefit.